 The 2021 Amendment which was issued in April 2021 applies for annual periods beginning on April 1, 2021.
 Earlier application is permitted.
 The Company elected to early adopt the 2021 Amendment.
+See Note 1a above.

 NOTE 2:- SIGNIFICANT ACCOUNTING POLICIES (Cont.)